Last Updated on September 24, 2020 by Scott Krager

 Now, this is serious.
 You DO NOT need a ‘for gaming’ tag on any accessory to make it useful for gaming.

 Take the example of our post about gaming earbuds.
 None of them was labelled as 'gaming earbuds' by their manufacturers.
 But we still enjoyed playing games while wearing them.
-That's why reviewed them later.
+That's why we reviewed them later.

 The point is, don't go only for 'gaming' routers.
-If any router has all the above features, plus solid range and reasonable price, then it's good to be a part of your gaming rig.
+If any router has all the above features, plus solid range and reasonable price, then it's good enough to be a part of your gaming rig.